What Is DisOrder?

 DisOrder now uses Git for revision control.
 You can retrieve and build the latest development version:

-See Google Code for the bug tracker and a repository browser.
+See Github for the bug tracker and a repository browser.

 Copyright © 2003-2011 Richard Kettlewell